GreeenGoo/fake-game-store/README.md

 ### Website Functionality

 When the project is run or the website is accessed, the home page is displayed.
-This page contains a list of active games - games that have one or more keys and have been activated by an admin for purchase.
+This page contains a list of active games - games that have one or more keys and have been activated by an admin for purchase:

 <div align="center">
   <img src="https://github.com/GreeeenGoo/fs18_java_frontend/blob/main/assets/Not-authorized-user-active-games.jpg" alt="Fake Game Store"/>